V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 If you practise the above mind will never get boredom if you stop this mind will start finding other avenues to overcome boredom like casual thinkings.

 `dhyāyato` 3rd dimension is calling to mind (recall) after an experience the mind has the tendency to call back the object if this happens without your awareness again your _frittering_ away your energies.
-The more recalling the things in mind it develops attachment
+The more recalling the things in mind it develops attachment addiction and further produces more negativity. when you recall some in your past with awareness is fine.
+Don't be worry about the past and don't be anxious about future,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0Njc2MDQwNSwtMjEwMTk3OThdfQ==
+eyJoaXN0b3J5IjpbLTQ5OTczODE5NSwtMjEwMTk3OThdfQ==
 -->